vikle/URPImageEffectsAdapter/README.md

-## URP render feature wroks as adapter for any custom post process effect.
+## URP render feature like as adapter for any custom post process effect.

 Orginal             |  Color Correction & Fog
 :-------------------------:|:-------------------------: